Ahnaf2002/local-service-connect/tests/README.md

-# Tests for Local Service Connect
+# Tests for Sheba APP

-This directory contains pytest tests for the Local Service Connect application.
+This directory contains pytest tests for the Sheba APP application.

 ## Running Tests